!-- NAVIGATION BAR BEGINS HERE -->

 I hope this information might be of interest to both historians and vexillologists, because it is, for some strange reason, omitted in most Western historical resources.

-Return to "Flags of the Third Reich" page | Return to "Historical Flags of Poland 1926 to 1999" page |
+| Top of Page | Learn More about the Evolution of the Polish Coat-of-Arms | | Return to "Flags of the Third Reich" page | Return to "Historical Flags of Poland 1926 to 1999" page | | Return to "Vexillological Essays and Chart Pages Menu" |